 How often should I have my children's feet measured?

 The rate at which children's feet grow varies significantly and often happens in spurts, therefore their feet should be measured regularly.
-If your child is under 4 I would suggest having a fitting check every 6-8 weeks.
+If your child is under 4, the advice is to do a fitting check every 8-10 weeks.
 They will not necessarily need a new pair of shoes every time but it allows you to keep a track of how their feet are changing and how much growing room they have left.
-As they get older children's feet do not grow as quickly, so a fitting check every 3-4 months should suffice.
-If you are at all concerned about fit, just take your children to be checked, there is no obligation to buy.
+As they get older children's feet do not grow as quickly, so a fit check every 3-4 months should suffice.
+If you are at all concerned about fit, just take your children to have their shoes checked, there is no obligation to buy.

 When should I buy my child their first pair of shoes?

 The best thing for a child learning to walk is to be barefoot.
 The soles of the feet are covered in nerve endings sending vital information to the brain about the ground and the surrounding environment.
 Growing feet need plenty of freedom for the toes to be able to grip and spread, for the muscles to strengthen and for the bones to develop naturally.
-I would advise not buying shoes until your child has been walking independently for about six weeks.
-If during this time your child is outside or their feet need to be kept warm you can put them in prewalker shoes to protect their feet.
-Prewalker shoes are light and flexible so as not to hinder the learning process and ease the transition into wearing more structured shoes.
+We advise not to buy shoes until your child has been walking independently for about six weeks.
+If during this time your child is outside, or their feet need to be kept warm, you can put them in prewalker shoes to protect their feet.
+Prewalker shoes are very light and flexible, so as not to hinder the learning process and ease the transition into wearing more structured shoes.